 We are able to offer a full range of Insurance policies to provide cover for your construction risks be they Project related or on an annual basis.

-We are also experienced in handling major construction losses (multimillion USD) and have close working relationships with Specialist Loss adjusters and Surveyors who operate in the region as well as specialist risk Surveyors who undertake work on our and our reinsurer’s behalf.
+We are also experienced in handling major construction losses (multimillion USD) and have close working relationships with Specialist Loss Adjuster and Surveyors who operate in the region as well as specialist risk Surveyors who undertake work on our and our reinsurer’s behalf.

-We can provide cover based on a standard Munich Re form which can be endorsed to cater for the majority of contracts seen within Iraq but we can also provide cover on Client Specific wordings (Basra Oil Company form for example) or Manuscript / Bespoke wording s subject obviously to reinsurance support
+We can provide cover based on a standard Munich Re form which can be endorsed to cater for the majority of contracts seen within Iraq but we can also provide cover on Client Specific wordings (Basra Oil Company form for example) or Manuscript / Bespoke wording subject obviously to reinsurance support.

 Please Contact Us where we will be happy to assist you.